90 Common Medical School Interview Questions

 Interviewers ask about ethics in an attempt to determine your commitment to integrity and your understanding of medical policies.
 To answer this question, you would need to understand the basic principles of patient confidentiality.
 When preparing for your medical school interview, it could be beneficial to familiarise yourself with common ethical dilemmas that healthcare professionals face.

-7. Assume there are limited resources available, and you must make decisions in a major emergency with a wide assortment of patients from all ages, backgrounds, and degree of injury.
-Assume also that there is no “right answer” to this question, only considered and unconsidered responses.
-Who would you direct to receive the treatment first and why?
+- Assume there are limited resources available, and you must make decisions in a major emergency with a wide assortment of patients from all ages, backgrounds, and degrees of injury.
+Assume also that there is no "right answer" to this question, only considered and unconsidered responses.
+Who would you direct to receive the treatment first, and why?

 Albeit rarely, you can still hear these questions in an interview at a medical school.
 The point of these questions is to understand how you see the bigger ethical picture.